MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

         For PowerPoint: `MSIP.PowerPointAddin`

 - The AIP client is not supported on machines with .NET versions 2 or 3 that have [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) enabled.
-If your machine has .NET version 2 or 3, make sure to [disable Exploit protection](../known-issues.md#known-issues-for-aip-and-exploit-protection) before installing the AIP client.
+If your machine has .NET version 2 or 3 in addition to a .NET 4.x version listed above, make sure to [disable Exploit protection](../known-issues.md#known-issues-for-aip-and-exploit-protection) before installing the AIP client.

 > [!IMPORTANT]
 > Installation of the Azure Information Protection client requires local administrative permissions.